-Pan Retinal Laser Photocoagulation.
+Pan-Retinal Laser Photocoagulation.

 Proliferative diabetic retinopathy, the most severe form of retinopathy is treated by a different form of laser treatment called pan-retinal photocoagulation.
 This form of laser has been shown to reduce the risk and rate of blindness by fifty percent in all stages of pre-proliferative and proliferative retinopathy.
 This treatment can be performed in the office over several sessions.
+This treatment was the 'gold-standard' for 40 years but now may be able to be deferred in patients who show good regression of disease with anti-VEGF injections.